-6. It is possible to obtain low net CO2 emission without the use of biomass.
-Instead of using waste CO2 from the atmosphere through biomass, Carnol uses waste CO2 directly from coal burning power plant stacks.
-7. It is possible to consider the large scale application of Carnol because next to coal, natural gas is abundantly available at low cost.
+- 5. The Carnol process converts CO2 from power plant stacks to another useful fuel product and thus the carbon from the power plant is essentially used twice.
+Furthermore, the methanol fuel can obtain additional CO2 reduction when used in the dispersed automotive sector of the economy.
+CO2 emission from automotive engines emits about 30% of the total emission of CO2 in the U.S. which is about the same quantity of CO2 emitted from central power plant stacks. - 6.
+It is possible to obtain low net CO2 emission without the use of biomass.
+Instead of using waste CO2 from the atmosphere through biomass, Carnol uses waste CO2 directly from coal burning power plant stacks. - 7.
+It is possible to consider the large scale application of Carnol because next to coal, natural gas is abundantly available at low cost.

-Based on thermodynamic principles, a first order simplified analysis of Carnol can be made using a simplified two reactor flow diagram shown in Figure 1 and given in Table 1(7).
+Based on thermodynamic principles, a first order simplified analysis of Carnol can be made using the simplified two reactor flow diagram shown in Figure 1 and given in Table 1(8).
 Hydrogen is used to provide the endothermic heat of reaction (by indirect heat transfer) for the thermal decomposition of methane so as to obtain zero CO2 emission.
 The catalytic CO2/H2 reaction for methanol synthesis is exothermic and can produce some process steam.
 Table 1 indicates that there is a 61% reduction in methanol yield by the Carnol process compared to the conventional methanol process by steam reforming of methane using the same simplified procedure.
 However, the CO2 emission is completely eliminated compared to conventional methanol production.
-Although the thermal efficiency is 49.7% compared to 81.5%(11) by the conventional process there is available a significant quantity of carbon co-product which can be sold as a useful material on the commodity market to offset methanol costs in competing with conventional methanol cost.
-Thus, thermal efficiency is not the only criteria to judge the Carnol process.
+Although the thermal efficiency is 49.7% compared to 81.5%(12) by the conventional process, there is available a significant quantity of carbon coproduct which can be sold as a useful material on the commodity market to offset methanol costs in competing with conventional methanol cost.
+Because the potential production of carbon from the process can exceed the current market for carbon, new markets for carbon can be made available as an alternative to just sequestering (storage) of the carbon.
+Thus, thermal efficiency is not the only criterion by which to judge the Carnol process.